Jordan Dechtman | May 20, 2026

 Annuity payments consist of a return of principal — the money the annuitant pays into the contract — and interest earned inside the contract.
 The interest portion is taxed as ordinary income, while the principal amount is not taxed.
 For annuities paying out over a more extended period or life expectancy, the principal portion is smaller, resulting in fewer taxes on the monthly payments.

 The tax benefits we just reviewed are also important.
-The ability to designate a beneficiary and have the payments continue in the event of the purchaser’s death is crucial as well.
+The ability to designate a beneficiary and have the payments continue in the event of the purchaser’s death is another reason people choose annuities.

-When someone purchases an annuity, they have the option to name one or more beneficiaries.
+When someone purchases an annuity, they can name one or more beneficiaries.
 These named individuals become eligible to receive the payments if the annuitant — the person who took out the annuity — dies.

-For a married couple, the annuity contract may be structured as joint and survivor.
-That means if one spouse dies, the survivor will continue to receive guaranteed payments and enjoy the same tax deferral.
+For a married couple, the annuity contract may be structured as a joint and survivor.
+That means if one spouse dies, the survivor may continue to receive contractually scheduled payments and enjoy the same tax deferral.

 If a beneficiary is named, such as the couple’s child, they become the recipient of an inherited annuity.
 As the beneficiary, they can choose from four distribution options that produce four different tax consequences.

 Beneficiaries have multiple options to consider when choosing how to receive money from an inherited annuity.
-The best choice for any individual should be based on their current circumstances, tax situation, and financial objectives.
+Each choice comes with different annuity inheritance tax consequences.
+The best choice for any individual should depend on their tax situation and financial plan.

 The tax-free principal is not paid out until after the earnings are paid out.
 That means the inherited annuity taxes will drop off once the earnings are exhausted and the tax-free principal becomes the source of the payments.

 The beneficiary can request that the proceeds be annuitized.
 This option turns the money into a stream of income, either for a lifetime or a set period of time.
-It’s a consistent and dependable source of funds, which can be attractive in many different situations.1
+It provides a consistent, scheduled stream of income, which may suit beneficiaries who prioritize predictable cash flow.
+1

 Also referred to as the Life Expectancy or One-Year Rule, the nonqualified stretch option uses the beneficiary’s remaining life expectancy to calculate an annual required minimum distribution.